rememberSoftwares/yacana/README.md

 INFO: [AI_RESPONSE]: The sky appears blue because of a phenomenon called Rayleigh scattering, named after
 ```
 As you can see above the two agents didn't output the same number of tokens.

 ## VI.
 Managing Agents history

 As you saw in the previous examples, each agent has his own history of messages that compose its memory.
-When a new request is made to the LLM the whole history is sent to the inference server (ie: Ollama) and the LLM responds to the last prompt in the chain but bases its answer on the context it gets from the previous messages ( and the initial system prompt if present).
+When a new request is made to the LLM the whole history is sent to the inference server (ie: Ollama) and the LLM responds to the last prompt in the chain but bases its answer on the context it gets from the previous messages (and the initial system prompt if present).

-This is what a history looks like:
+This is what an history looks like:

 ![history1A](https://github.com/user-attachments/assets/631b634a-8699-4fff-9ac4-06b403c06ae1)

 There are 3 types of prompts.
-The optional system prompt that, if present, always go first.
-Then it's only an alternation between the "User prompts" that come from the Task you set and the "Assistant message" which is the answer from the LLM.
+* The optional system prompt that, if present, always goes first.

+Then it's only an alternation between these two:
+* The "User" prompts coming from the Task you set.
+* The "Assistant" message which is the answer from the LLM.

 However, sending the whole history to the LLM for each Task to solve has some disadvantages that can not be overturned:
 * The longer the history the longer the LLM takes to analyze it and return an answer.
 * Each LLM comes with a maximum token window size.
 This is the maximum number of words an LLM can analyze in one run, therefore it's maximum memory.
-One token roughly represents one word or 3/4 of a word.
+  * One token roughly represents one word or 3/4 of a word.
 More information on token count per word [here](https://winder.ai/calculating-token-counts-llm-context-windows-practical-guide/) or [here](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them).

-To counteract these negative effects it is recommended you clean the history when possible.
-You can use the `forget=True` parameter in the Task() class so the prompt and the LLM response do not get saved to the history ([see here]() @todo).
-There are other ways to preserve the history from useless noise.
+To counteract those negative effects it is recommended you clean the history when possible.
+You can use the `forget=True` parameter in the Task() class so the prompt and the LLM response do not get saved to the history ([see here]() @todo url).
+You'll see there are other ways to preserve the history from useless noise.
 But first, we'll look at viewing one's Agent history.
 Fortunately, Yacana got you covered.

 ### Printing History